 - Function characters

 - Private area characters

 - Unassigned code points

-- An item can only have one transit time label.
+- A product can only have one transit time label.
 A transit time label should be created for each possible warehouse or warehouse combination.
 Example: If there are three warehouses, the following labels should be created:

 - Warehouse 1

 - Warehouses 1 and 2

 These best practices can help you go beyond the basic requirements to optimize your product data for performance.